What is a Modified Gross Lease?

 Let’s discuss how modified gross lease works.

-In the case of a modified gross lease, in order to lease out the property, the owner of the property enters into an agreement with the lessee where lessee makes the payment of the basic lease rental for the initial year.
-During the subsequent years, the lessee continues to make the payment of the basic lease rentals, but along with that the lessee also makes the payment of operating expenses attributable to the common sharing areas in proportion to the level of occupancy.
-Opex includes repairs, maintenance, utilities and taxes attributable to the common sharing area of the leased property.
+In the case of a modified gross lease, to lease out the property, the owner of the property enters into an agreement with the lessee where lessee makes the payment of the basic lease rental for the initial year.
+During the subsequent years, the lessee continues to make the payment of the basic lease rentals.
+And, along with that, lessee also makes the payment of operating expenses attributable to common sharing areas in proportion to the level of occupancy.
+Opex includes repairs, maintenance, utilities, and taxes attributable to the common sharing area of the leased property.

 Benefits to Tenant (Lessee)

 The following are the benefits of a modified lease to the tenant.

 - The tenant may opt for a modified lease as in the case of the modified lease, he will only have to bear the proportionate operational expenses.
 Let us say ABC Inc. has taken a shop in a mall on lease with the 20% level of total occupancy of the entire property.

 - Now, if in the subsequent year the operational expenses will rise by the US $ 50,000 as compared to the expenses incurred in the base year, even then the tenant will bear the proportionate increase, that is US $10,000 (the US $ 50,000 x 20%) and not the entire US $ 50,000.

 - Also, the tenant will favor the modified lease as the structure of the modified lease ensures that the landlord or the lessor will share an obligation to keep the property in a good fit and will be involved in the repair and maintenance activities of the property.

 The following are limitations of a modified lease to the tenant.